 If your child is struggling with reading and has speech-language issues, you may want to shop around to find a SLP who will provide the Lindamood-Bell LiPS program.
 It is excellent for helping a child who needs both speech-language services and phonemic awareness training.

-There are programs available for home use which vary widely in their scope and ease of use.
-Some programs teach a single difficult sound, like the most common sound of /r/, while others like LiPS are designed to be comprehensive programs.
+Programs for speech therapy at home vary widely in their scope and ease of use.
+Some speech therapy programs teach a single difficult sound, like the most common sound of /r/, while others (like LiPS) are designed to be comprehensive programs.

-Speech-Language therapy for issues that are not too complex can be done at home. **”Straight Talk” is a program provided through the NATTHAN organization (Nationally Challenged Homeschoolers Association).
+Speech-Language therapy for issues that are not too complex can be corrected via speech therapy at home. **”Straight Talk” is a program provided through the NATTHAN organization (Nationally Challenged Homeschoolers Association).
 There are two different programs offered for a very reasonable price.
-Depending upon your child’s needs, you may want to try one of these programs to see if you can help your child at home.
+Depending upon your child’s needs, you may want to try one of these speech therapy programs to see if you can help your child at home.

 Splingo’s Language Universe – This is a great little app developed by Speech-Language pathologists that your child can use to practice speaking and reading skills.
 “An exceptionally high-quality, interactive game designed by Speech and Language Therapists/Pathologists to help children learn listening and language skills, from the authors of the Receptive Language Assessment with Splingo app and the exciting new Pronouns with Splingo app.”

-If your child’s problems are complex, you’ve tried one of the at-home programs and it isn’t working, or you have the means to go for private therapy, that is generally a great option, particularly if your insurance will cover the therapy.
+If your child’s problems are complex, you’ve tried one of the at-home programs and it isn’t working, private therapy is generally a great option.
+This is particularly true if your insurance will cover the therapy.
 Depending on the depth of your child’s speech-language delays or articulation issues, your child may require private therapy for a relatively long period of time.
-You can shorten the length of time in therapy by working on difficulties at home in conjunction with weekly therapy.
+You can shorten the length of time in therapy by supplementing speech therapy at home.
 While you won’t want to counter any services provided by your private therapist, working with **Straight Talk at home can provide added progress.

-If you need other speech therapy ideas, then there are some DVD programs, books for working on specific letter sounds, and other options for working with your child at home.
+If you need other ideas for speech therapy at home, then there are some DVD programs, books for working on specific letter sounds, and other options for working with your child at home.